 Once you have your passion in mind, it’s time to take a look at your city.
 Is it a popular tourist destination?
-What are the trends?
 Is there anything that’s not being explored?
-While passion is key, it’s equally important that there’s an opportunity.
+While passion is key, it’s equally important to identify if there’s an opportunity.
 Passion without opportunity is just a hobby.
 Check in with your local tourism board to see if they have any market research reports that outline the opportunities and challenges in the industry.

 Identify your target market

-Now that you have innovative tourism ideas, you need to map out what your ideal customer looks like.
+Now that you have innovative tourism ideas, you need to map out what your ideal potential customer looks like.
 Think about the types of people that will be attracted to your tour.
-Are they outdoorsy?
-Do they love food?
-Will they want to talk to locals?
-What’s going to excite them?
-Who your customer is will determine a lot of the decisions you make later.
-So take the time to get to know this person now.

 Research your competitors